adellej/beans/BUILD.rst

    .. ::

-   *Note: when workinng on the code, in case of doubts that recent changes got propagated, uninstall & purge the installed module _before_* ``pip install`` *to ensure the installed version has all the recent modifications.*
+   *Note: when working on the code, in case of doubts that recent changes got propagated, uninstall & purge the installed module _before_* ``pip install`` *to ensure the installed version has all the recent modifications.*

    .. code-block:: console